zanematthew/quilt/readme.md

 add_action( 'init', 'my_function_setup' );
 ```

-## Usage – Retrieveing the Settings
+## Usage – Retrieving the Settings

 You can retrieve your settings via the `get_options()` method, and assign this to a global variable.